Hub, Pakistan

-Hub is an industrial city, and its original name was Hub Chowki because once there was a police and customs checkpost (which is known as a chowki in Urdu) named Nakahi.
-After the development of factories and many other industries, the town was renamed as Hub.
+Hub is an industrial city, after the development of factories and many other industries, the town was renamed as Hub.
 It is one of the largest industrial centres of Balochistan, and because of its proximity to Karachi, is becoming a commuter town of the Karachi metropolitan area.

 History

-Following the downfall of the Sultanate of Makran (mid-12th to early 14th century A.D.), the succeeding Baloch state of Kalmat (14th to mid-16th century) flourished in the coastal region extending from Pasni southward, most probably as far as the Hub river.
+Following the downfall of the Sultanate of Makran (mid-12th to early 14th century A.D.), the succeeding state of Kalmat (which lasted from 14th to mid-16th century) flourished in the coastal region extending from Pasni southward, most probably as far as the Hub river.

 Demographics

 Population

 According to 2023 census, Hub had a population of 195,661.